Harnessing a Diverse Range of Human Resources

 Promotion of diversity

-The AISIN Group regards the promotion of diversity as an important management strategy in developing further into a vital global corporate group capable of growing continuously.
+The AISIN Group regards the promotion of diversity management as an important management strategy in developing further into a vital corporate group capable of growing continuously and has accordingly been implementing various initiatives.

 Promoting more active roles for female employees

-To enable female employees to take advantage of career opportunities at Aisin Seiki, and continue working in rewarding positions, we support career development and work-life balance.
+To enable female employees, who are increasing in number, to take advantage of career opportunities at the AISIN Group, and continue working in rewarding positions, we support their career development and work-life balance.

-At Aisin Seiki, the Kirari Project, a project undertaken with commitment by top management by female employees selected from across the company to promote more active roles for women, is leading efforts to create a more comfortable working environment and better job satisfaction while energetically working to identify issues and countermeasures by collecting feedback and ideas from each workplace.
+At Aisin Seiki, the Kirari Project, a project undertaken with commitment by top management by female employees selected from across the company to promote more active roles for women, is leading efforts to create a more comfortable working environment and better job satisfaction while working to identify appropriate solutions for issues by collecting feedback and ideas from each workplace.
+To date, we have launched a career development training program to assist female employees in building their careers, a mentor system based on individual medium-term development plans and a Career Development Program for Women (CDP) designed to foster individualized development of female employees aspiring to take managerial positions, all of which provide systematic support for women’s growth.
+In fiscal 2017, we held a lecture by female employees who are serving as role models to share successful examples.

 Work-life balance support

-At the AISIN Group, we provide an environment in which employees can choose from a wide range of work styles according to their individual life stages.
-We promote initiatives to create an environment that makes it easier for employees to strike a balance between their lives at work and at home.
-At Aisin Seiki, in particular, we will launch a telecommuting system and short working hour system for family care in fiscal 2017 to further enhance our measures to support employees’ work-life balance and encourage the use of available systems.
-We are also providing parenting support to male employees and expanding leave options for the purpose of child care as a means of increasing their awareness and engagement in raising children.
+At the AISIN Group, we provide an environment in which employees can choose from a wide range of work styles according to individual life stages.
+We are promoting initiatives to create an environment that makes it easier for employees to strike a balance between their lives at work and at home.
+At Aisin Seiki, we launched a telecommuting system and short working hour system for family care in fiscal 2017 to further enhance our measures to support work-life balance and encourage the use of available systems.
+In addition, we are proactively providing parenting support to male employees by expanding leave options for the purpose of child care.

-- Telecommuting system･･･････Allows employees in administrative or engineering positions having a child aged eight or younger as of April 1 to work a part of or full day from home.
+- Allows employees in administrative or engineering positions having a child aged eight or younger as of April 1 or a family member requiring nursing care to work a part of or full day from home.

-- Parental leave････････Until the child reaches the age of 18 months or until the end of the fiscal year (March 31) in which the child reaches the age of one
+- Until the child reaches the age of 18 months or until the end of the fiscal year (March 31) in which the child reaches the age of one

-- Short-term family-care leave････････Allows employees to take a leave of 10 days a year for one person requiring nursing care or a leave of 20 days if there are two or more persons requiring nursing care.
+- Allows employees to take a leave of 10 days a year for one person requiring nursing care or a leave of 20 days if there are two or more persons requiring nursing care.

-- Anshin (secured) holidays････Employees can carry over up to 20 days of unused annual paid leave to cover personal illness or nursing care.
+- Employees can carry over up to 20 days of unused annual paid leave to cover personal illness, nursing care, childbirth or child care.

 Promotion of diversity (Aisin Seiki)